GunnerLeo/Cryptid-Sledgfire-Pump-Action-Clip-Fed-Conversion/README.md

 # Cryptid-Sledgfire-Pump-Action-Clip-Fed-Conversion
-3D printed pump action clip fed conversion for the Sledgefire.
+It's a 3D printed conversion that turns the sledgefire into a pump action clip fed shotgun.
+My printer isn't the most calibrated so some parts may be lose and require adjustment.
+The fusion file has all the hardware diameters listed as parameters so they can be easily adjusted.